theopn/theovim/README.md

 - Theovim is my personal Neovim configuration that is used, updated, and tested frequently
 - Instead of trying to make keybindings for every feature, Theovim groups some of the often but not frequently used LSP/plugin features and put them in selectable menus (try `<leader>ca` for LSP features and `<leader>fa` for fuzzy finder).
 Of course, there are keybindings for very frequently used features
-- THeovim has a fuzzy finder (Telescope) for almost everything - file browser, file search, buffer search, Git commits, Git status, Git diff, etc.
+- Theovim has a fuzzy finder (Telescope) for almost everything - file browser, file search, buffer search, Git commits, Git status, Git diff, etc.
 - Theovim has built-in help documentation (`:TheovimHelp`)
 - There are fun touches like `:Weather <optional-city-arg>` and ASCII arts
 - Configurations are well-commented; you are more than welcome to fork or reference the configuration and make it on your own